 The neighborhood children didn’t seem to gather around for stories or fun activities.
 I know women whose homes are so full of enthralled and enthusiastic kids that it’s hard to figure out which are theirs.
 And I admire their gift — but I’d go stark raving mad!

 She didn’t seem to be like the hospitable Shunamite woman from 2 Kings either.

 Who made a special guest room for the prophet Elisha.
 In fact, we don’t even know if the Model Woman had a guest room!
 Yet I know women who turn hospitality into an art form — and who go out of their way to make people feel at home, which is something I do love to do too!

-So what has this difficult model woman taught me?
+So what can this difficult model woman teach us?

-To learn which are my strong points, and concentrate more on those.
-While also doing the best job I can at everything I must do.
+To discover our strong points, and concentrate more on those.
+While also doing the best job we can at all that we must do.
 Even the less enjoyable tasks, like cooking and meal planning!

 In fact, my daughter encouraged me on this one day, when she told me that she grew up thinking that I loved to cook.
 Me??
 Love to cook?
 “But you were always cooking, and pouring over recipe books and meal plans!” she said.
 And it’s true.